 Similarly to vegetables, fruit provides children with the nutrients and minerals needed to fight against illness.
 Some ideas are:

-Please ensure that your child is supplied with a drink alongside their lunch, we ask that this drink is either placed inside or is attached to their lunch box to avoid confusion.
+Please ensure that your child is supplied with a drink alongside their lunch, preferably milk or water.
+We ask that this drink is either placed inside or is attached to their lunch box to avoid confusion.
 We encourage the children to have a reusable water bottle to limit plastic waste in our setting.
-Please note that many fruit juices and squash can be harmful to children's teeth and may contain a large amount of sugar.